 Continuing Tradition

 I earned my Bachelor of Arts in History and Art History from Metropolitan State University of Denver (Go Roadrunners!) in May of 2024 and quickly began my graduate studies at Michigan State University in August of 2024.
-Currently I am living and learning in Nkwejong (East Lansing, MI) and am studying to receive my Master of Arts in Arts, Cultural Management & Museum Studies - along with a graduate certificate in American Indian and Indigenous studies.
-Despite being the first in my family to pursue a graduate degree - I carry the lessons and ways of living and relating that my family has instilled in me as the most valuable knowledge I have gained.
+In May 2026 I received my MA in Arts, Cultural Management & Museum Studies and graduate certificate in American Indian and Indigenous studies, completing my thesis “NDNS IN MUSEUMS: Braiding Indigenous Knowledge into Memory Institutions.”
+As a first-generation graduate I have carried the lessons and ways of living and relating that my family has instilled in me as the most valuable knowledge I have gained.

 Reaching the Future, Walking Through the Past